textX/textX/docs/grammar.md

     python list.
 A `parent` attribute of each `StructureElement` will be set to the containing `Structure`.

-* **Link rule reference** - will match an identifier of some class object at the given place and convert that identifier to a python reference to the target object.
+* **Link rule reference** - is written as a referred rule name inside square brackets.
+It will match an identifier of some class object at the given place and convert that identifier to a Python reference to the target object.
 This reference resolving is done automatically by textX.
 By default, a `name` attribute is used as the identifier of the object.
-Currently, there is no automatic support for namespaces in textX.
-All objects of the same class are in a single namespace.
+By default, all objects of the same class are in a single namespace.
+This can be configured by [scope providers](scoping.md) and [Reference Resolving Expression Language](rrel.md).

     Example: